 - Orthokeratology is more appropriate for people whose vision may change in the future – for example due to normal ageing – because it’s easy to adjust the amount of correction later.

-- Unlike laser eye surgery, ortho-K has been shown to slow the progression of myopia (short-sightedness).
+- Unlike laser eye surgery, ortho-K has been shown to slow (or even stop) the progression of myopia (short-sightedness).